 You may already have one, you might not.
 If you’re having a website redesigned, this would be a good opportunity to jump ship to a better host.

-If your website is going to be serving a local area, the traffic is going to be low, relatively speaking, and so shared hosting will be perfectly adequate.
+- If your website is going to serve a local area, traffic is going to be low (relatively speaking) and so shared hosting will be adequate

-I wholeheartedly recommend Dreamhost, which is an excellent value web host because they offer lots of extras (email, https) which other hosts charge individually for.
+- Dreamhost is an excellent value web host because they includes lots of extras (email inbox, secure https) which other hosts charge individually for

-Stay away from 123-Reg and GoDaddy for web-hosting, although the latter is fine for domain registration.
+- Stay away from 123-Reg and GoDaddy for webhosting, although they’re fine for domain registration

 You’ll need to sign up to Dreamhost on your own since you’ll be required to supply card payment info.
 I cannot personally create your Dreamhost account although I’ll need access to it later.